GaijinEntertainment/daScript/doc/source/stdlib/detail/rtti.rst

 .. |function-rtti-get_type_align| replace:: Returns alignment of the type in bytes.

 .. |function-rtti-get_table_key_index| replace:: Returns index of the key in the table.

+.. |function-rtti-with_program_serialized| replace:: Serializes program and then deserializes it.
+This is to test serialization.

+.. |function-rtti-get_tuple_field_offset| replace:: Returns offset of the tuple field.

+.. |function-rtti-get_variant_field_offset| replace:: Returns offset of the variant field.

+.. |function-rtti-each| replace:: Iterates through each element of the object.